As a tattoo artist, you have an obligation to protect yourself and your customers. And even more, if you are self-employed or own your own shop.

 Health and Safety

 In the UK, for example, the licensing and procedures of tattoo and piercing studios are strictly regulated.
-Local councils often conduct regular inspections of places to ensure they comply with health and safety laws, and every tattoo artist must obtain permission from his local council.
+Local councils often conduct regular inspections of places to ensure they comply with health and safety laws.
+Every tattoo artist must obtain permission from his local council.
 Unauthorized tattoos or tattoo certificates are illegal.

 However, certain requirements do differ.
 For example, some people insist that every artist has their own sink, while others allow shared facilities.
 Therefore, it is best to contact your local council first to ensure that you have not violated any regulations.